ciDSproj/students_scores/README.md

      - **Grades** represents students' grades from A to F according to Overall Score

 ## EDA

-Insights derived from descriptive statistics:
+**Insights** that I derived from descriptive statistics:
--Most of the columns have missing values.
+- Most of the columns have missing values.
--The average number of siblings is 2.
+- The average number of siblings is 2.
--The mean score for math, reading and writing is between 67-69.
+- The mean score for math, reading and writing is between 67-69.
 The scores have almost the same standard deviation which indicates similar variability.
--Some students scored very low on tests with a minimum of 0 for math, 10 for reading and 4 for writing.
+- Some students scored very low on tests with a minimum of 0 for math, 10 for reading and 4 for writing.
 Other students scored very high as indicated by the maximum value of 100 for all the tests.
--From all the students, 25% scored below 56-59 and 25% scored above 78-80.
+- From all the students, 25% scored below 56-59 and 25% scored above 78-80.
 The median value (50th percentile) shows that 50% of the students scored below the level of 67-70.

-Visualizations:
+**Visualizations** that I made include:
-- Histogram of Overall Score
+- Histogram of overall Scores
-- Bar plots of the following variables: Grades, Test Preparation, Weekly Study Hours, Parent Education, Ethnic Group and Practice Sport
+- Countplots of Grades, Test Preparation, Weekly Study Hours, Parent Education, Ethnic Group and Practice Sport
+- Bar plot of Scores by Parent Education
-- Boxplots of Overall Score by:
+- KDE plots of Scores by:
       -  Test Preparation
       -  Weekly Study Hours
+- Box plots of Scores by:
      - Parent Education
      - Gender
      - Ethnic Group
      - Practice Sport

-Some visualizations are presented below:
+Some of the visualizations are presented below:

-Observations about variables distribution:
+**Observations** about variables distributions:
 - The Overall Score has a normal distribution, skewed to the left, with a mean value of ~70
 - Most students do not prepare for the tests.
 - The greatest number of students got F grades, followed by D and C. The lowest count of grades is for students who got A's.